Managing Cold Sores Before Your Dental Visit in West Ryde

-Cold sores are small blisters common during the cold season and they may get in the way of your regular dentist appointment.
+Cold sores are small blisters that are common during the cold season, and they may interfere with your regular dentist appointment.

-But it’s no problem at My Local Dentists West Ryde Simply inform us when you have one and we will reschedule your appointment!
+However, it’s no problem.
+Simply inform us when you have one, and we will reschedule your appointment.

-No worries, the blisters will normally heal within 8 to 10 days and we can resume your dental care then!
-However, it is important to make sure that you really have cold sore for it may be confused with other mouth sores!
+No worries, the blisters will typically heal within 8 to 10 days, and we can resume your dental care then!
+However, it is essential to ensure that you have a cold sore, as it may be confused with other mouth sores.

 Putting the Chill On Cold Sores